tq-systems/ci-meta-tq/README.md

 - sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK)
 - sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP)
 - thud-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)
+- zeus-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)

 **Attention:** use README.md of used branch for exact details.